dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 tool calls are always in and out - request reply. the repo is the statefulness of the mcp server - its where its long term and transient state is stored.

-So the envelop internally is an mcp jsonrpc action that has a session id attached which represents really just the branch that the thing is working on ? the scope / address in our system is just the session id in the mcp spec, since it represents different state.
+So the envelope internally is an mcp jsonrpc action that has a session id attached which represents really just the branch that the thing is working on ? the scope / address in our system is just the session id in the mcp spec, since it represents different state.

 dynamically switching the client tools is just read - no writing occurs.